Albert-Tate/METR4202/README.md

 -----------
 __Install MATLAB__

-The latest version of MATLAB can be isntalled from the [MathWorks website](http://www.mathworks.com.au/products/matlab/ "MathWorks products page").
+The latest version of MATLAB can be installed from the [MathWorks website](http://www.mathworks.com.au/products/matlab/ "MathWorks products page").

 __Install Xbox Kinect Software__